3 months Premium FREE

 ⚠ What to Watch

-- • Core business faces permanent structural obsolescence from the secular transition away from internal combustion engines and aggressive state-level zero-emission vehicle (ZEV) mandates.
+- • Core business faces permanent structural obsolescence from the secular transition away from internal combustion engines (ICE) and aggressive state-level zero-emission vehicle mandates.

-- • The partnership is exposed to massive structural liabilities, including active multi-billion-dollar climate change nuisance litigation and ongoing legacy environmental cleanups.
+- • Exposed to massive structural liabilities, including active multi-billion-dollar climate change nuisance litigation (City & County of Honolulu) and ongoing environmental remediation costs.

 📊 Historical Trends (10 Years)